Yellen, Malerba become 1st female pair to sign US currency | Maryland Daily Record

 Even as Yellen watched the fresh bills carrying her signature roll out at the Bureau of Engraving and Printing’s Western currency facility, her remarks focused on Biden administration policy accomplishments rather than her status as the first woman to serve as treasury secretary.

-On the Ukraine conflict instigated last February by Russian President Vladimir Putin, she said in prepared remarks, ”Together with over 30 countries, we have denied Russia revenue and resources it needs to fight its war.”
+On the Ukraine conflict instigated last February by Russian President Vladimir Putin, she said, “Together with over 30 countries, we have denied Russia revenue and resources it needs to fight its war.”

 As for the domestic economy, she said, pandemic relief and a new law to boost production of semiconductors have positioned the U.S. “to capitalize on a wave of economic opportunities for the American people, including in communities often overlooked.”